 “During the whole time, she [the Countess] was obliged to appear in male, and mean attire.
 She once offered herself to a collier to work her passage as a sailor, but was refused; at length, however, urged by despair and disclosing her real situation to the Captain of one of the packets, he, with much humanity, contrived to bring her off, by concealing her under a coil of cable upon the deck (where she was, incredible as it may seem, obliged to lie for fourteen hours,) and was landed safe here yesterday, exhausted with the fatigue and terrors she had undergone.”

-According to the Sussex Weekly Advertiser, Natalie “was received with the most polite and cordial hospitality, by his Royal Highness the Prince of Wales, and Mrs. Fitzherbert.
+According to the Ipswich Journal, Natalie “was received with the most polite and cordial hospitality, by his Royal Highness the Prince of Wales, and Mrs. Fitzherbert.
 Her husband being a counter revolutionist, she found it very unsafe to remain any longer in Paris, or any other part of France”.

 This was a very real danger: following her return to France she was imprisoned, her father, her husband’s grandfather and several other friends and relations were guillotined in the summer of 1794 and both the Laborde and the Noailles family estates were confiscated.